-We are a leader in integrating Aboriginal perspectives into the learning environment in all 42 of our schools through our Aboriginal Academic Achievement (AAA) programming.
+We are a leader in integrating Indigenous perspectives into the learning environment in all 42 of our schools through our Aboriginal Academic Achievement (AAA) programming.

 AAA aims to:

-- Strengthen the sense of belonging and pride among Aboriginal learners in their cultural heritage
+- Strengthen the sense of belonging and pride among Indigenous learners in their cultural heritage

 - Deepen the understanding and appreciation of Canada's First Peoples among students from other cultural backgrounds